martincalvelo/MARTINI-CG-TUTORIALS/2-Lipidomics_with_Magainin_II/Readme.md

 Run the **Tutorial2_Lipidomics-Mag2.ipynb** file with Google Colab and enjoy!

+PD: If you prefer to run the tutorial on your own machine, you can download the notebook through this [link](../jupyter-notebooks/Tutorial2_Lipidomics-Mag2_Jupyter.ipynb).
+It is necessary to have GROMACS and a series of Python libraries (vermouth, MDAnalysis and nglview) installed.
+The notebook includes tips on how to install them.

 1 – Lancet Infect Dis.
 9, e216; doi: 10.1016/S1473-3099(20)30327-3 (2020)

 2 – Front.
 Microbiol.
 11; doi: 10.3389/fmicb.2020.582779 (2020)